virtual-labs/app-question-bank-web/README.md

 ## Target Audience

-The Virtual Labs Workflow tool is designed for members of Virtual Labs and the other users which Virtual Labs may deem authorized.
-The primary user group includes the people working on questions display of Virtual Labs.
+The Virtual Labs Question Bank Service is target for students and professors of Tier-2 and Tier-3 colleges for good and free educational content.
+It also helps users of Virtual Labs.

 ## Features Overview